 Objectives and Measures

-In 2019, eligible hospitals, CAHs, and dual-eligible hospitals attesting to CMS will be required to report on four objectives.
-The 2019 Medicare specification sheets are available here.
+In 2019, eligible hospitals, CAHs, and dual-eligible hospitals attesting to CMS will be required to report on four objectives, and their associated measures.
+The 2019 Medicare specification sheets are available here (PDF).

 In the FY 2019 IPPS LTCH final rule, CMS finalized changes to the scoring methodology to shift to a performance-based scoring methodology with fewer measures, instead of the previous threshold-based methodology.
 CMS believes this methodology will encourage hospitals to push themselves on measures that are most applicable to how care is delivered to patients, instead of increasing thresholds on measures that may not be as applicable to an individual hospital.

 More information on the updated scoring methodology can be found below.

 If your EHR vendor is unable to offer 2015 Edition CEHRT for the 2019 EHR reporting period, you can apply for a hardship exception to avoid a payment reduction.